marcovwu/FinTech_News_Headline_ML/Readme.md

 # FinTech news headline predict

 This is a final project in Financial Technology course.
 I used web crawlers to receive the latest global news and optimize the regression model to predict stock trends.
 And our framework successful entered the final in this course.
+Here is our [final report](<https://drive.google.com/file/d/1nyYGJmDAcwhQwKYUVUwtjsCuwVPYZobD/view?usp=share_link>)

 * Easy to run the code with Colab [url here](<https://colab.research.google.com/drive/1dG9PnUcb8gT-coglLzMLUKvM08RS3v7N?usp=sharing>)